oyranos-cms/oyranos-cms.github.io/wiki/Ghostscript.md

 Probably use the -w option to preserve 16-bit images.

-The above approach does not support selection of rendering intents and is dependent on the Postscript interpreter.
+The above approach is dependent on Ghostscript's Postscript interpreter.

 Links
 -----